Student Privacy Notice

 Why we collect and use this information:

 We collect and process personal data relating to the College’s students to effectively manage their learning and to meet statutory obligations as a Further Education and Higher Education College.
 Bishop Burton College is committed to being transparent about information it collects and uses, and to meet its general data protection regulation (GDPR) obligations.

 We use student data to:

-- To process applications, including sending relevant marketing materials relating to your application, such as event reminders and joining instructions
+- Process applications, including sending relevant marketing materials relating to your application, such as event reminders and joining instructions

 - Support learning